Away at College? How and Where Do You Vote?

 Once you've decided where you're eligible to vote and which address you'll use, you'll need to register before the deadline.

 Just like residency requirements, each state has its own deadlines for registering to vote.
 Those deadlines range from same-day registration to 30 days before the election.
-(This year's Election Day is November 5, 2013, so you may want to get moving if there's an election in your area.)
+(This year's Election Day is November 5, 2024, so you may want to get moving if you want to participate in the national, state, and local elections)

-Once you're registered, make sure you know where your polling location is.
-Some states allow (or even require) vote by mail, but others make you visit an actual voting booth nearby.
+- Once you're registered, make sure you know where your polling location is.
+Some states allow (or even require) vote by mail, but others make you visit actual voting sites.

 Just because you're a college student living at school doesn't mean your vote is any less important.
-Fulfill your civic duty by casting your vote come November, no matter where you live.
+Have your voice be heard as a registered voter by casting your vote in the upcoming elections no matter where you live.

 Related Resources: